Mircea-MMXXI/azapy/docs/RiskBased_intro.md

 the preferred choices since its out-of-sample (back testing) performance can be compared directly against *inverse-N* portfolio.
 In the code this strategy is designated by setting `rtype='InvNrisk'`.
-6. *Maximization of the expected rate of returns for a given risk aversion* *factor*.
+6. *Maximization of the expected rate of return for a given risk aversion* *factor*.
 In this strategy the optimal portfolio weights maximize the quantity $R -\lambda \rho$, where $R$ is the portfolio expected rate of returns, $\rho$ is the risk, and $\lambda$ is the *risk aversion* factor. $\lambda$ takes values between $0$ and
 $+\infty$.
-For $\lambda=0$ the optimal portfolio will contain only the asset with higher expected rate of returns.
+For $\lambda=0$ the optimal portfolio will contain only the asset with higher expected rate of return.
 This is the most right point along the *efficient frontier*.
 For $\lambda=+\infty$ the optimal portfolio is the *minimum risk portfolio*, the most left point on the *efficient frontier*.
 Any other values for $\lambda$ will lead to an